getmageio/mage-react-native-sdk/README.md

 Distributing products globally should not be a one price fits all strategy.
 Get started with Mage to scale your products worldwide!

 ## Requirements
 Please note that our SDK currently just works on iOS 11 and up.
-Android is not yet supported.

 ## Getting started